ARULHOSUR/Hospital-management-system/README.md

 - REST API design and integration
 - Database design and management
 - Authentication and security implementation

  ---

-## 🤝 Contribution
+ 🤝 Contribution Guidelines

-Contributions are welcome.
-Fork the repository, make changes, and submit a pull request.
+Fork the repository

+Create a new branch

+Commit your changes

+Push to the branch

+Open a Pull Request

 ---

 ## 📄 License